What is trochanteric bursitis?

 - Follow your provider’s instructions for doing exercises to help you recover.

-- Your provider may give you an injection of a corticosteroid medicine.
+- Your provider may give you a shot of a steroid medicine.

 While you are recovering from your injury you will need to change your sport or activity to one that does not make your condition worse.
 For example, you may need to swim instead of running or bicycling.
 If you are bicycling, you may need to lower your bicycle seat.

-The length of recovery depends on many factors such as your age, health, and if you have had a previous injury.
-Recovery time also depends on the severity of the injury.
 A bursa that is only mildly inflamed and has just started to hurt may improve within a few weeks.
 A bursa that is significantly inflamed and has been painful for a long time may take up to a few months to improve.
 You need to stop doing the activities that cause pain until your bursa has healed.
-If you continue doing activities that cause pain, your symptoms will return and it will take longer to recover.

 Trochanteric bursitis is best prevented by warming up properly and stretching the muscles on the outer side of your upper thigh.